5. When All Else Fails

 Since search engines are the lifeblood of new traffic for most Web sites, being removed from them can be catastrophic, especially for a business.
 However, that’s precisely within your power as a copyright holder.

 Furthermore, it adds teeth to any threats that you make and gives a whole new level of credibility to your standing.
-Many people who are willing to brush aside threats will back down immediately when actual harm comes to them.
+Many people who are willing to brush aside threats will back down immediately when real harm comes to them.
 To them, it’s not worth it for a piece they didn’t create.

 Contact Other Copyright Holders